How to report a problem in Cape Town

 4. Keep following up using your reference number.
 The more you and your neighbours follow up, the more likely it is to get fixed.

-Types of problems you can report
+Examples of problems you can report

 • Road, transport and traffic issues: Faulty traffic lights, broken streetlights, potholes, faded road markings and missing signage, blocked stormwater drains, broken pavements and public transport issues